 This website provides information about emerging energy-efficient technologies that could have the potential to save electric energy in the Pacific Northwest.
 The Bonneville Power Administration’s (BPA) Energy Efficiency Emerging Technology (E3T) Program collaborates with technology experts and regional stakeholders to evaluate the technical performance and expected market acceptance of these technologies.
-The E3T website is managed by Washington State University (WSU) Energy Program, and sponsored by BPA with additional support from the Western Area Power Administration.
+The E3T website is managed by Washington State University (WSU) Energy Program, and sponsored by BPA.

 You are invited to learn about emerging energy-efficient technologies in the resources provided here:

 The database provides information about electricity-saving technologies that are commercially available but not yet in widespread use in the Pacific Northwest.
 Users can browse all technologies or filter for specific technology characteristics.
 You are invited to contribute knowledge about recently commercialized technologies that are not in this database.

 Search produces a sortable table that is downloadable to Excel.